arunponnusamy/cvlib/docs/README.md

 # cvlib
-A high level easy-to-use open source Computer Vision library for Python.
+A simple, high level, easy-to-use open source Computer Vision library for Python.

 It was developed with a focus on enabling easy and fast experimentation.
 Being able to go from an idea to prototype with least amount of delay is key to doing good research.